sushobitha/Angular6-SpringBoot/README.md

 # Angular6-SpringBoot
-An Application developed using Spring boot as backend and Angular 6 as a front end framework to display the employee details
+An Application developed using Spring boot as backend and Angular 6 as a front end framework to register employee and display all registered employee details

 -----------------------------------------------------------------------------------------------------------------------------
 #Use Case Name:  Employee Registration